willfurnass/conda-rses-pres/content.md

 They contain:

-  - The installed conda packages (name, version, build)
+ 1. The installed conda packages (name, version, build)
-  - The installed pip packages (name, version)
+ 2. The installed pip packages (name, version)
-  - The used conda *channels*
+ 3. The used conda *channels*

+There are other ways to export env definitions but some don't provide 2 or 3.

 ---
 > WARNING: the list of packages is not just those explicitly installed.